When Your Heart Stents Narrow, Brachytherapy Can Help

 Cardiac stents are an effective, nonsurgical way of holding a narrowed or blocked artery open to increase blood flow to the heart in people with coronary artery disease (CAD).
-However, up to 15 percent of people who receive even the most modern type of stents — called drug-eluting stents — will experience restenosis, or re-narrowing of the artery, due to the formation of scar tissue around the stent.
+However, up to 15% of people who receive even the most modern type of stents — called drug-eluting stents — will experience restenosis.
+That’s re-narrowing of the artery, due to the formation of scar tissue around the stent.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Now, interventional cardiologists at the Miller Family Heart & Vascular Institute are using a novel approach called intravascular brachytherapy to treat in-stent restenosis.
+Now, interventional cardiologists are using a novel approach called intravascular brachytherapy to treat in-stent restenosis.
 Brachytherapy uses highly specialized protocols to deliver a small amount of radiation to the re-narrowed area of the artery following a procedure to re-open the stent.
 The goal of the treatment is to limit the overgrowth of normal tissue as the healing process occurs.

 Brachytherapy is more commonly used to treat cancerous tumors, so its use in this context is not only uncommon, but innovative.
-In fact, Cleveland Clinic is one of only a few centers in the country — and the only one in Northeast Ohio — that offers intravascular brachytherapy, says Stephen Ellis, MD, Section Head of Invasive/Interventional Cardiology.
+In fact, Cleveland Clinic is one of only a few centers in the country that offers intravascular brachytherapy, says interventional cardiologist Stephen Ellis, MD.

 Brachytherapy for in-stent restenosis is performed by an interventional cardiologist in collaboration with a radiation oncologist and radiation physicist, who ensure that precise doses of targeted radiation are delivered.

-“The radiation dose is dependent on the size of the blood vessel determined by a specialized diagnostic ultrasound, and the radiation team ensures that everything is exactly calibrated,” Dr. Ellis says.
+“The radiation dose is dependent on the size of the blood vessel determined by a specialized diagnostic ultrasound.
+Then the radiation team ensures that everything is exactly calibrated,” Dr. Ellis says.